griffinclark/groupify/README.md

 ## To build app for release
 [expo docs](https://docs.expo.io/distribution/building-standalone-apps/)

-check that you are in the amplify production environemnt and all backend resourses are up to date.
+check that you are in the amplify production environment and all backend resourses are up to date.
 - run `amplify status`
 - env should be `production`
 - all resources should say no change

-incriment app.js build number for both ios and android
+- make sure you've pulled recently

 ### for ios
+- in app.json go to ios > buildNumber and incriment that number
 - run `expo build:ios -t archive`
 - after the build has built, download it from the url provided
 - upload build to transporter and hit deliver

+### for android
+- in app.json go to android > versionCode and incriment that number
+- run `expo build:android -t app-bundle`

 ## Atomic Design 0